kartik-555/FASTAPI-MongoDB-Langchain/README.md

 # FastAPI WebSocket and Authentication Example

 This project demonstrates a FastAPI application with WebSocket support and JWT-based authentication.
-The application includes endpoints for user signup and login, as well as a WebSocket endpoint for real-time communication.
+The application includes endpoints for user signup and login, as well as a WebSocket endpoint for real-time communication with LLM through Groq API.

 ---

-## 🚀 Features
+##  Features

-- ✅ User signup and login with JWT-based authentication
+-  User signup and login with JWT-based authentication
-- 📡 WebSocket endpoint for real-time communication
+-  WebSocket endpoint for real-time communication
-- 🔐 Pydantic models for request validation
+-  Pydantic models for request validation
-- 💾 MongoDB for data storage using Motor (async driver)
+-  MongoDB for data storage using Motor (async driver)
-- 🐳 Docker support for containerized deployment
+-  Docker support for containerized deployment

 ---

-## 📦 Setup
+##  Setup

-### ✅ Prerequisites
+###  Prerequisites

 - Python 3.12
 - Docker
-- MongoDB Atlas or Local MongoDB instance
+- MongoDB Atlas

 ---

-### 🛠️ Installation
+###  Installation

 1. **Clone the repository**
    ```sh